 - Communicate with you.
 To communicate with you about employment and pension matters in an appropriate way and to provide you with specific services, updates, newsletters, feedback and information.
 To assist with technical problems related to our services.

 - To improve our services and administration.
 To ensure the most efficient and appropriate use of the resources we have.

 3. How we collect your personal data

-We collect information about you in a variety of ways.
-We may collect information you provide directly to us as well as information indirectly available from other sources, such as an employment referee or from HMRC.
+We collect data about you in a variety of ways.
+We collect data you provide directly to us as well as data we collect indirectly available from other sources, such as an employment referee or from HMRC.

 Direct from you

 You will give us personal data directly yourself: during the recruitment process and subsequently when establishing and enabling your contract of employment; for personal development and training; for routine personal management purposes; if you use our websites or apps; sign up for an event; make a donation or communicate with us.

 Indirectly from other sources

 We may obtain your personal data indirectly when you give permission to others to share it or where it is publicly available:

 - Third party organisations or individuals.
 We may obtain data from third parties if you have agreed they can share personal data with us or we can approach them.
 For example a recruitment agency, a referee, a professional body or qualifying organisation or the Disclosure and Barring Service.
 We will also obtain personal data about you from official sources as part of enabling your employment services, examples include HMRC for tax purposes or for paying appropriate pensions (St Dunstan’s Retirement Benefits Plan).